Franklin-Williamson Bi-County Health Dept. reports 1 new positive case

-FRANKLIN-WILLIAMSON COUNTY, Ill.
-(KFVS) - The Franklin-Williamson Bi-County Health Department reported one new positive case of COVID-19 on Friday, May 8.
+FRANKLIN-WILLIAMSON COUNTIES, Ill.
+(KFVS) - The Franklin-Williamson Bi-County Health Department reported one new positive case of COVID-19 in the region on Thursday, May 14.

 Copyright 2020 KFVS.
 All rights reserved.